 Biweekly employees will be paid every two weeks.
 The pay period is two weeks long and begins on Sunday and ends on Saturday.
 Paychecks are issued on the Friday following the end of the pay period.
 If the pay date falls on a University holiday, then paychecks will be issued the day prior to the University holiday.

-A Biweekly Adjustment Form is used to adjust compensation information from a prior pay period and to compensate a biweekly employee for a retroactive rate increase or decrease.
+Biweekly Adjustments are used to adjust compensation information from a prior pay period and to compensate a biweekly employee for a retroactive rate increase or decrease.

 - Use the form to adjust earn codes, job numbers, number of hours paid, etc.

 - The rate is the regular hourly rate of pay (the system will calculate earn code differences)